richiehubbardau/AttendanceLogger/README.md

-R3	Provide full attribution to referenced sources (where applicable).

-R7	Develop an outline of the user interaction and experience for the application.

-Your outline must include:
-- how the user will find out how to interact with / use each feature
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the user

-R8	Develop a diagram which describes the control flow of your application.
-Your diagram must:
-- show the workflow/logic and/or integration of the features in your application for each feature.
-- utilise a recognised format or set of conventions for a control flow diagram, such as UML.

-R9	Develop an implementation plan which:
-- outlines how each feature will be implemented and a checklist of tasks for each feature
-- prioritise the implementation of different features, or checklist items within a feature
-- provide a deadline, duration or other time indicator for each feature or checklist/checklist-item

-Utilise a suitable project management platform to track this implementation plan

-> Your checklists for each feature should have at least 5 items.
-R10	Design help documentation which includes a set of instructions which accurately describe how to use and install the application.
 # Attendance Logger!
 Useful Application to record and retrieve students class attendance!

 To use this software please enter the following commands into your terminal.